guotong1988/guotong1988.github.io/research/_posts/2024-12-01-user-order-enhance-llm.md

 Query analysis is the task of query tagging, such as query synonyms, query categories, etc.

 ### 2. Method
+After cleaning the dataset by prompting the LLMs, combine it with the dataset mined based on user orders to obtain the final training dataset.
+The LLMs dataset and order-based dataset are constructed as follows:

 #### 2.1 Prompt LLMs for Query Analysis
 ![fig1](/assets/png/self-eval-drop/fig1.png)